agrc/forklift/README.md

 ### Upgrading ArcGIS Pro

+If you originally created a fresh conda environment (not cloned from `arcgispro-py3`) and installed arcpy via `conda install arcpy -c esri`:

+1. Copy `forklift\Lib\site-packages\forklift-garage` somewhere safe
 1. Upgrade ArcGIS Pro

-There is no second step if you originally created a fresh conda environment (not cloned from `arcgispro-py3`) and installed arcpy via `conda install arcpy -c esri`.
+1. `proup -n forklift`
+1. `pip install . -U` (from forklift app folder)
+1. Copy garage folder back into site-packages
+1. `forklift build` to check dependencies

 If you do need to recreate the forklift environment from scratch, follow these steps: